RyanPPitts/Project-Management-App/README.md

+# The CampBase Project

+# Project Description

+I wanted to build an web application that would allow a team of developers to create, update and brainstorm upcoming projects.
+A user will be able to securing logon or sign up using email confirmation to authenticate your identity.
+After an user has signed up, the user will have the ability to create unique teams and projects.
+Teams and projects can be assigned to each other due to the way their relationship is built.
+In addition, an user can update and delete teams and projects.

-# Welcome to CampBase
+# Welcome Page

-CampBase (clever I know) is a project management tool that allows users to organize a team and create exciting new projects.
-The app allows for secure login/sign up and the ablity to create, edit and delete teams and projects.
+<iframe src="https://drive.google.com/file/d/11aj0iXWkfVqwnyZJ5SBPc-Do7Ek-csxN/preview" width="640" height="480"></iframe>

 The CampBase app was built with a Ruby on Rails backend.
 Below is a list of the applications/gems used for this project